 Applicants must be graduating seniors from the five Claremont Colleges who have demonstrated outstanding leadership promise in the quest for a just, peaceful and sustainable world.
 There are no citizenship or residency requirements.

 Napier Initiative policy prohibits unlawful discrimination based on race, religion, color, national origin, ancestry, sex, gender, sexual orientation, marital status, age, physical or mental disability, genetic information or medical condition, or any other consideration made unlawful by federal, state or local laws.
 All such discrimination is unlawful.

 • Applicants must demonstrate successful leadership skills.

 • Applicants must present a record of concern for and practical engagement with one or more of the issues of peace, social justice, or environmental sustainability.

 • Applicants must show a broad knowledge of the background and current state of the social issue they wish to address.

-• Applicants must present a creative proposal for a practical project which must be carried out during their first year after graduation (partial year or full year in the U.S. or abroad).
+• Applicants must present a creative proposal for a practical project which must be carried out within fifteen months following graduation in the U.S. or abroad.

 • We encourage practical, hands-on work for a creative, viable proposal.
 Plan a meaningful project related to one of the priority areas.

-• Applicants must show that they have taken the initiative to establish a collaborative relationship with one or more local individuals and/or organizations where the project would be carried out .
+• Applicants must show that they have taken the initiative to establish a collaborative relationship with leaders in one or more local organizations where the project would be carried out.